mattyhempstead/pyfck/README.md

 The more attentive of you may have noticed my desire for `b` was actually because I was trying to use Python's binary syntax that lets you express any integer using only `0`, `1` and `b`.
 For example, we can express the integer `2` in python using `0b10`.

-If we place `exec('x=11')` to the left, we can now abuse string formatting techniques to assign variables to arbitrary digits.
+If we place `exec('x=11')` to the left, we can now abuse string formatting techniques and assign variables to arbitrary digits.
 ```python3
 exec('x=11') == exec('xx=%x%%x%%%%x%%%%%%%%x' % (''==()) % x % (''=='') % (''==()))
 -> x=11; exec('xx=%x%%x%%%%x%%%%%%%%x' % (''==()) % x % (''=='') % (''==()))